 It’s hard to move away from the old dogma, but let me help you understand with an analogy.

 Our current understanding of weight gain looks something like this…

-…where your weight fluctuates based off of the difference between what you consume in calories and what you spend in energy.
-In this model it doesn’t matter what the amount of calories you consume is, as long as you are burning more than that.
+…where your weight fluctuates based on the difference between what you consume in calories and what you spend in energy.
+In this model, it doesn’t matter what the amount of calories you consume is, as long as you are burning more than that.